Christheoguipo/myFlix-client/README.md

-# MyFlix Client
+# Movie Vault App

 ## Project Description

-The myFlix client is a dynamic web application that allows users to browse a collection of movies, manage their profiles, and create a personalized list of favorite movies.
+The Movie Vault App is a dynamic web application that allows users to browse a collection of movies, manage their profiles, and create a personalized list of favorite movies.

 ## Features